IBM/aidc-samples/docs/BYOM.md

 Similarly to the [AutoAI flow](#performance), we will start with default performance model <br>
 then define different values in the performance model, calculate the ROI and finally save the rules as JSON.

+Follow the [OpenScale](OpenScale#openscale) section to see how we can monitor the return on investment introduced by AIDC.